kataras/build-a-better-web-together/serialize-engines.md

 		ctx.Render("application/json", myjson{Name: "iris"}, iris.RenderOptions{"charset": "8859-1"})
 	}

-	// second example,
+	//second example,
-	// imagine that we need the context.JSON to be listening to our "application/json" response engine with a custom prefix (we did that before)
+	// imagine that we need the context.JSON to be listening to our "application/json" serialize engine(serializer) with a custom prefix (we did that before)
-	// but we also want a different renderer, but again application/json content type, with indent option set to true: iris.UseResponse(json.New(json.Config{Indent: true}), "json2")("application/json")
+	// but we also want a different renderer, but again application/json content type, with Indent option setted to true: iris.UseSerializer("json2", json.New(json.Config{Indent: true}))
-	// yes the UseResponse returns a function which you can map the content type if it's not declared on the key json2Handler := func(ctx *iris.Context) {
+	json2Handler := func(ctx *iris.Context) {
 		ctx.Render("json2", myjson{Name: "My iris"})
+		ctx.SetContentType("application/json")
 	}

 	iris.Get("/", jsonHandlerSimple)